Accenture/reactive-interaction-gateway/examples/README.md

 # Simple examples

-Following examples are show casing using of live updates via Server-sent events (SSE), Longpolling and Websocket (WS).
+Following examples are show casing using of live updates via Server-sent events (SSE), Longpolling (LP) and Websocket (WS).
 Shows how to use public as well as private delivery.

 ## SSE